drzobin/ddmail_ansible/README.md

 ansible-playbook dev_playbook.yml -i environments/dev/ --ask-vault-pass --key-file [key file]

 ## Installation and setup for prod
+DDMail is designed to be run on two separate servers in different datacenters.
+Both servers need seperate public ipv4 addresses that is reachable from internet.
+The primary server runs all the services and the secondary server stores backups, handle monitoring and alerting.

 export EDITOR=[your editor of choise]<br>

 [your editor of choise] environments/prod/hosts<br>